 This year we are celebrating the 100 years of the October 1917 Revolution.
-The first victorious socialist revolution, the first Workers’ State established in history, the triumph of the Red Army against the counter-revolutionary Tsarist and imperialist armies: all of this generated immense enthusiasm of the working class and the peoples around the world.
-Revolutions and great workers struggles spread throughout Europe and the world with the Russian Revolution as an example.
+The first victorious socialist revolution, the first Workers’ State established in history, and the triumph of the Red Army against the counter-revolutionary Tsarist and imperialist armies: all of this generated immense enthusiasm in the working class and the peoples around the world.
+Revolutions and great workers’ struggles spread throughout Europe and the world with the Russian Revolution as an example.
+By Bernardo Cerdeira.

 A century later, nonetheless, the idea of the October Revolution is different.
 It is unknown to most and many identify it with the Stalinist Soviet Union, where a dictatorship prevailed that restored capitalism, and it was overthrown when the people upraised against the totalitarian regime.

 The Stalinist regime that prevailed in the USSR since the 1920s was responsible for this perspective.
 The Stalinist bureaucracy took over the Soviet state apparatus, the Soviet Communist Party, and the III International.
 From this position, they attempted to usurp Lenin and the Bolsheviks’ heritage and distort the teachings of Marxism.